If you like my posts, get new ones emailed to you:

 AWS Configuration: Setting up all the permissions correctly took longer than I expected.
 IAM policies are powerful but confusing.

-Email Deliverability: Getting out of the SES sandbox required submitting a support ticket and waiting for approval.
-AWS puts new SES accounts in a “sandbox” mode where you can only send emails to verified addresses.
-To send to the general public, you need to request production access, which involves explaining your email sending practices and confirming you’ll follow anti-spam guidelines.
-Claude was incredibly helpful here — it helped me draft a professional-sounding request that made it seem like I’d done this sort of thing before, patio11-style.
+AWS puts new SES accounts in a "sandbox" mode where you can only send emails to verified addresses.
+To send to the general public, you need to request production access, which involves explaining your email sending practices and confirming you'll follow anti-spam guidelines.
+Claude was incredibly helpful here — it helped me draft a professional-sounding request that made it seem like I'd done this sort of thing before, patio11-style.
 AWS approved my production access within 24 hours.

 Webhook Security: Properly securing the GitHub webhook took some trial and error.